-Protection involves immediately resting and splinting the injured part to minimize internal bleeding and swelling and to prevent further injury (Fig. 2: Commonly Used Techniques for Immobilizing a Joint).
+Protection involves immediately resting and splinting the injured part to minimize internal bleeding and swelling and to prevent further injury (see Figure: Commonly Used Techniques for Immobilizing a Joint).

 The injured part swells because fluid leaks from blood vessels.
 By causing the blood vessels to constrict, ice reduces their tendency to leak, thus limiting swelling.
 Ice also helps to reduce pain and muscle spasms and limit tissue damage.

 Ice and cold packs should not be applied directly to the skin, because doing so could irritate or damage the skin.
 They should be enclosed (for example, in plastic) and placed over a towel or facecloth.
 An elastic bandage can be wrapped around the ice pack to keep it in place while the injured part is elevated.
 The ice is removed after 20 minutes, left off for 20 minutes or longer, and then reapplied for 20 minutes.
 This process can be repeated several times during the first 24 hours.